funktor/funktor.github.io/_posts/2025-10-07-graphs-in-the-matrix-world.markdown

 ## Connections at degree D
 Given a directed graph of followers on a social network, find all followers of degree D from a given source user (node).<br/><br/>
 In practice this problem can be solved using BFS upto level D in the graph w.r.t. the source node and has a time complexity of O(n + e) similar as above problems.
-Using matrix we can solve the same problem as following:
+Using matrix we can solve the same problem as following:<br/><br/>
 ```python
 def connections_at_degree(a, n, src, D):
     b = np.copy(a)